buresjan/molecode_utils/documentation/figures.md

 - `latex_labels` – switch between LaTeX and plain text labels
 - `backend` – `'plotly'` (default) or `'matplotlib'` for the rendering engine

+Note that Plotly does not render LaTeX in 3D figures.
+The `ThreeDRxn` and `ThreeDMol` helpers therefore always use plain text labels that include the unit in square brackets.

 When colouring points with the Matplotlib backend the colour bar is labelled with the variable name.

 Depending on the chosen backend the helper exposes either a